manwar/perlweeklychallenge-club/challenge-186/james-smith/README.md

           m m n x x x x x x x y ? ? ? ? ? lb ie ce uo a)], }
 ```
+Now note we allow "ligatures" & "diagraphs" in the array so there is a potential
+for a 1-many mapping.

 And now `makeover` - this might be seen as nasty code!
 But we will explain below